mpenet/hayt/README.md

 Our goals from the start where to be feature complete, idiomatic, well tested, and performant.

-There are already 3 client that will use this library:
+There are already 3 libraries that will use this library:

 * [Alia](https://github.com/mpenet/alia)
 * [Cassaforte](https://github.com/clojurewerkz/cassaforte)